Imejpul/IT_VIDEOGAME/README.md

 # IT_VIDEOGAME
-Videogame for technical English on Egibide
+Videogame for "Technical English" subject on Egibide.
+(DAM - Desarrollo de aplicaciones multiplataforma).